-- a) Have their name, and if possible, their address and address of their parent/guardian/carer available. - b) Refer to your notes do not filter or withhold any information. - c) You have no right to detain the person, but you should offer where possible a "place of safety" until the police, appropriate emergency service or local authority assumes responsibility. - d) Further information on reporting procedures within Cornwall and the Isles of Scilly can be found at https://www.proceduresonline.com/swcpp/. - 13.5 If the matter concerns an Employee or Governor of the University, the person(s) who has witnessed or suspects abuse by an employee, or to whom the allegation has been disclosed, should notify the relevant NSO/PSO (Staff) immediately.
-The person(s) concerned must also write a report to be sent to the PSO (Staff) as soon after the incident, suspicion or allegation as is practicable (where there is an allegation against the PSO, the report should be sent to the LSO section 4.3).
+- a) Have their name, and if possible, their address and address of their parent/guardian/carer available. - b) Refer to your notes do not filter or withhold any information.

-- 13.6 If the matter concerns a Student of the University, the person(s) who has witnessed or suspects abuse by a student, or to whom the allegation has been disclosed, should notify the relevant NSO/PSO (Students) immediately.
+- You have no right to detain the person, but you should offer where possible a "place of safety" until the police, appropriate emergency service or local authority assumes responsibility. - d) Further information on reporting procedures within Cornwall and the Isles of Scilly can be found at https://swcpp-cornwallscilly.trixonline.co.uk/ - 12.5 If the matter concerns an Employee or Governor of the University, the person(s) who has witnessed or suspects abuse by an employee, or to whom the allegation has been disclosed, should notify the relevant PSO (Staff) immediately.
+The person(s) concerned must also write a report to be sent to the PSO (Staff) as soon after the incident, suspicion or allegation as is practicable (where there is an allegation against the PSO, the report should be sent to the LSO section 4.3). - 12.6 If the matter concerns a Student of the University, the person(s) who has witnessed or suspects abuse by a student, or to whom the allegation has been disclosed, should notify the relevant NSO/PSO (Students) immediately.
 The person(s) concerned should write a report as per the guidance on reporting, which should be sent to the PSO (Students) as soon after the incident, suspicion or allegation as is practicable.
-If there is an allegation against the PSO, the report should be sent to the LSO (section 4.3). - 13.7 If the matter concerns a Visitor / External Organisation Using the University's Facilities1 the person(s) who has witnessed or suspects abuse, or to whom the allegation has been disclosed, should notify the relevant NSO/PSO (Visitors) immediately for advice.
-Following the completion of adult or child protection agency procedures (as applicable), the PSO, in consultation with the LSO, will determine whether the visitor/external organisation will be permitted to continue using Falmouth University facilities. - 13.8 In all cases, the relevant PSO will contact the Multi-Agency Referral Unit (contact details in section 18) for concerns relating to children, or the Adult Safeguarding Access Team (contact details in section 18) for concerns relating to adults at risk, to establish whether the case requires further investigation and at what level.
-The outcome of this contact may include: - No further action necessary. - Further investigation by adult / child protection agencies and/or internal University procedures. - Immediate referral to adult / child protection agencies - 13.9 Where an immediate referral to adult or child protection agencies is made, the PSO is not required to be part of the investigating team but will normally be expected to contribute to discussions on how the investigation will be conducted. - 13.10 Depending on the circumstances, it may be necessary for the University to temporarily pause it's internal investigation/considerations, pending the completion of an investigation and/or action by the external agencies. - 13 PROCEDURES FOR DEALING WITH INCIDENTS, ALLEGATIONS OR SUSPICIONS OF ABUSE ARISING FROM CONDUCTING RESEARCH UNDER THE AUSPICES OF THE UNIVERSITY AND/OR ON UNIVERSITY PREMISES - 14.1 Incidents, allegations, or suspicions of abuse that arise from activity undertaken as part of research commissioned by, or facilitated through, the University are subject to the relevant procedure cited above.
-Additionally, all research activity is governed by the University's Research Ethics Policy, which may, through its associated procedures, determine that an activity or proposal cannot be approved/remain in approval following the reporting and investigation of a case.
+If there is an allegation against the PSO, the report should be sent to the LSO (section 4.3). - 12.7 If the matter concerns a Visitor / External Organisation Using the University's Facilities1 the person(s) who has witnessed or suspects abuse, or to whom the allegation has been disclosed, should notify the relevant NSO/PSO (Visitors) immediately for advice.
+Following the completion of adult or child protection agency procedures (as applicable), the PSO, in consultation with the LSO, will determine whether the visitor/external organisation will be permitted to continue using University facilities. - 12.8 In all cases, the relevant PSO will contact the Multi-Agency Referral Unit (contact details in section 18) for concerns relating to children, or the Adult Safeguarding Access Team (contact details in section 18) for concerns relating to adults at risk, to establish whether the case requires further investigation and at what level.
+The outcome of this contact may include: - No further action necessary. - Further investigation by adult / child protection agencies and/or internal University procedures. - Immediate referral to adult / child protection agencies - 12.9 Where an immediate referral to adult or child protection agencies is made, the PSO is not required to be part of the investigating team but will normally be expected to contribute to discussions on how the investigation will be conducted. - 12.10 Depending on the circumstances, it may be necessary for the University to temporarily pause it's internal investigation/considerations, pending the completion of an investigation and/or action by the external agencies.